 How the Canterbury Wellbeing Index was developed

-Administrative and survey data from multiple agencies are used as source data for the indicators in the Canterbury Wellbeing Index.
-Some data are accessed via publicly available websites and others are requested as a custom data request directly from the agency.
-Where possible, indicators are tailored to the greater Christchurch boundary comprised of Christchurch City, and the Selwyn and Waimakariri districts.
+Administrative and survey data from multiple agencies was used as source data for the indicators in the Canterbury Wellbeing Index.
+Some data was accessed via publicly available websites and others were requested as a custom data request directly from the agency.
+Where possible, indicators were tailored to the greater Christchurch boundary comprised of Christchurch City, and the Selwyn and Waimakariri districts.

 More detailed information about the data sources for each indicator can be found with the metadata for each indicator in the Index Data section of the website.

-In order to meaningfully consider the wellbeing of the greater Christchurch population, time series and national comparisons are presented where feasible and statistical significance testing is noted where it has been provided with data.
-Differences between population groups (breakdowns by geography, ethnicity, income, gender, age, or disability status) are provided where these are feasible and meaningful.
+In order to meaningfully consider the wellbeing of the greater Christchurch population, time series and national comparisons were presented where feasible and statistical significance testing is noted where it has been provided with data.
+Differences between population groups (breakdowns by geography, ethnicity, income, gender, age, or disability status) were provided where these are feasible and meaningful.

-Draft indicators are subjected to internal peer review processes, and agencies who contribute data have the opportunity to review the content prior to public release.
-He Tohu Ora has been reviewed from a cultural perspective by Ihi Research.
+Draft indicators were subjected to internal peer review processes, and agencies who contributed data had the opportunity to review the content prior to public release.
+He Tohu Ora was reviewed from a cultural perspective by Ihi Research.

 Responding to trends identified in the Canterbury Wellbeing Index

-The aim of the Canterbury Wellbeing Index is to be a comprehensive source of information to support local collaboration, planning, decision-making and advocacy to support and promote community wellbeing.
+The Canterbury Wellbeing Index was intended to be a comprehensive source of information to support local collaboration, planning, decision-making and advocacy to support and promote community wellbeing.

-Emerging trends and issues identified through the Canterbury Wellbeing Index will be used to inform decision-making by a range of local and national agencies and partnership groups, including:
+Emerging trends and issues identified through the Canterbury Wellbeing Index were previously used to inform decision-making by a range of local and national agencies and partnership groups, including:

 • the Greater Christchurch Partnership; and